 Washington County is made up of twelve villages who welcome visitors to their communities.
 There are community festivals and activities occurring monthly in the various villages.
 You won’t find one fast food franchise, but you will find home-cooked meals at cozy little country cafes.
 We don’t even have a stop light in our county, however you can stroll through an antique shop or quilt shop bringing back memories of grandma’s house.

 We look forward to becoming a day trip, rest stop, or destination on your route through Kansas and Washington County.
 Plan an overnight stop or weekend visit.
-Antique shops, museums, home-made pies, Kansas Specialty Dog Service and church tours can be found to intrigue our visitors.
+Antique shops, museums, Kansas Specialty Dog Service and church tours can be found to intrigue our visitors.

 We have a buffalo ranch and a genealogy library to visit, a county rodeo held annually in the summer, the Lighted Horse Parade held the Friday after Thanksgiving, and the US Highway 36 Treasure Hunt held the third weekend of September every year.
 These are just a few of the events held during the year.